-Microgreens are one week old sprouts of various plants like lentils, beans, wheat, barley, fenugreek etc. that you can eat raw by adding to your salad.
+Microgreens are one-week-old sprouts of various plants like lentils, beans, wheat, barley, fenugreek, etc. that you can eat raw by adding to your salad.
 Microgreens are highly nutritious as they contain a lot of minerals and vitamins.
 Microgreens are best for growing in the roofs because they are ready to harvest just in a week.
-While harvesting, you pluck the whole plant, wash well, add to your salad or grind to make puree and add in your water to make a drink.
+While harvesting, you pluck the whole plant, wash well, add to your salad or grind to make a puree, and add in your water to make a drink.

 Sprinkle seeds on the soil and cover with soil thinly, water well.
 In a week, your microgreens will be ready to be plucked.

 Small containers do not hold enough soil to give plants the required amount of nutrients, therefore, it is better to use large containers.
 Having said that you will have to choose containers depending on the plant types.
 For leafy vegetables 8-10 inches boxes are good.
 Plants having a life cycle of 3-4 months, for example, cabbage, cauliflower, etc., need at least 12 inches of soil.
 Vegetables like carrots, radish, turnips also need one feet soil.
 Plants that you harvest multiple times, for example, tomatoes, need at least 2 feet of soil.
 Vines and creepers like cucumber, bottle guard, beans, and bitter melon need at least 2 feet of soil.